-- C. A grove of trees may be considered for Heritage Grove status if, in addition to meeting one or more of the criteria in subsection B. above, the grove meets one or more of the following criteria: - The grove is relatively mature and is of a rare or unusual nature containing trees that are distinctive either due to size, shape, species or age; or - The grove is distinctive due to a functional or aesthetic relationship to a natural resource, such as trees located along stream banks, or trees located along ridge lines; or - 3.
-The grove has a documented association with a historical figure, property, or significant historical event. - D. Heritage Tree or Heritage Grove Development Review - When development is proposed for property that contains a Heritage Tree or Grove, and the Director determines that the proposed development may affect a Heritage Tree, the property owner must have a tree preservation plan prepared by a Qualified Tree Professional as approved by the Director arborist demonstrating how the Heritage Tree will be protected and preserved.
+- C. A grove of trees may be considered for Heritage Grove status if, in addition to meeting one or more of the criteria in subsection B. above, the grove meets one or more of the following criteria: - 1.
+The grove is relatively mature and is of a rare or unusual nature containing trees that are distinctive either due to size, shape, species or age; or - The grove is distinctive due to a functional or aesthetic relationship to a natural resource, such as trees located along stream banks, or trees located along ridge lines; or - 3.
+The grove has a documented association with a historical figure, property, or significant historical event.

+D.C.
+Heritage Tree Development Review

+- When development is proposed for property that contains a Heritage Tree, and the Director determines that the proposed development may affect a Heritage Tree, the property owner must have a tree preservation plan prepared by a qualified arborist Qualified Tree Professional as approved by the Director demonstrating how the Heritage Tree will be protected and preserved.
 A Heritage Tree shall be preserved using the tree protection and retention criteria of this Chapter. - 2.
 A tree preservation plan shall be composed of the following: - a.
 A site plan indicating the location of Heritage Tree(s). - b.
 The methods to be used to preserve the Heritage Tree(s). - c.
 A mitigation plan indicating the replacement trees or additional new trees to be placed on the site.
 The mitigation plan should demonstrate, to the extent possible, that the character of the site will not substantially change as a result of development. - 3.
 Site design adjustments may be approved in some cases for the subject property or an affected adjacent parcel, as follows: - a.
-Up to a 20% variance to front, side, and/or rear yard setback standards to retain a Heritage Tree(s) or Grove may be reviewed and granted as part of the underlying land use or construction permit.
-The adjustment shall be the minimum necessary to accomplish preservation of the Heritage Tree(s) or Grove on site and shall not conflict with other adopted ordinances or conditions placed on the property.
+Up to a 20% variance to front, side, and/or rear yard setback standards to retain a Heritage Tree(s) may be reviewed and granted as part of the underlying land use or construction permit.
+The adjustment shall be the minimum necessary to accomplish preservation of the Heritage Tree(s) on site and shall not conflict with other adopted ordinances or conditions placed on the property. - b.
+Up to a 10% variance to the lot size and/or the lot width requirements in approving any land division if necessary to retain Heritage Trees.

-Commented [CL64]: The rest of this section is from the City of Vancouver, Washington's heritage tree regulations.
+Commented [CL67]: The rest of this section is from the City of Vancouver, Washington's heritage tree regulations.